 So consider this when making your travel plans.
 If you can, avoid visiting Keukenhof on the weekends and public holidays.
 And there are quite a few public holidays in the Netherlands and the surrounding countries in the spring!
 Try to avoid Easter weekend, King’s Day in the Netherlands (April 27), Labor Day (May 1), etc.

 There is just one exception to this – if you want to see the famous Keukenhof Flower Parade, which always takes place on Saturday.
-This year, the Flower Parade is on April 20, 2024.
+The Flower Parade takes place on April 12, 2025.
 If you want to visit on that day, book asap!!!
 We recommend this highly-rated ticket.
-Among other things like transport from Amsterdam, it also includes Grand Stand seats at the Flower Parade.
+Among other things like round-trip transport from Amsterdam, it also includes Grand Stand seats at the Flower Parade.

 Good to know: The quietest days to visit Keukenhof are Mondays and Tuesdays (unless it’s a public holiday weekend).
 Wednesdays are usually not too bad as well.